 Now that we all have had a few years to try all those O.E.M. golf hybrids, you would think that someone would come out with some kind of direction in what you should be hitting and why.
 Well, we have figured it out, and I think you will be surprised by the results.

-Further details to follow, but for now we want you to replace your long irons, up to the 6 iron, that are getting harder and harder to hit, especially golfers with swing speeds eighty miles per hour and less, with a set of technically identical golf hybrids.
+We want you to replace your long irons, up to the 6 or 7 iron, that are getting harder and harder to hit, especially golfers with swing speeds eighty miles per hour and less, with a set of technically identical single length golf hybrids.

 Golfers believe, correctly, that consistent performance is significantly improved by the use of a matched set of clubs.
 However in the context of MOI and swingweight, the term "matched set" truly means that all the clubs in a set will each require the same exact effort and feel exactly the same when they are swung.